At the end of April, Bing Ads announced it has rebranded into Microsoft Advertising. However, the change extends beyond just the name.

 Competing with Google Ads (formerly AdWords), the dominant player in PPC, is sure to remain a priority.
 However, Microsoft Advertising is also forging innovative paths of its own.

-In fact, Microsoft Advertising is developing new features to enhance the platform and offer options that aren’t available in Google Ads.
+In fact, the rebranded platform is developing new features and striving to offer options that aren’t available in Google Ads.

 What does the Bing Ads rebrand indicate?